Hungry Ghosts: Mao's Secret Famine

 Hungry Ghosts: Mao's Secret Famine is a book about the Great Chinese Famine by British author Jasper Becker, the former Beijing bureau chief for the South China Morning Post.
 Becker interviewed peasants in Henan Province and Anhui Province, both of which were significantly affected by the famine.
 Hungry Ghosts was the first major English book to provide a "comprehensive accessible account" of the man-made famine.

 Background

 In 1958, Mao declared that China would be more prosperous than the United Kingdom within 15 years.
 His government set up thousands of people's communes to increase industrial production in a campaign called the Great Leap Forward.
-For a number of reasons, including radical agricultural policies, social pressure, economic mismanagement, and coincidental natural disasters, this campaign resulted in declining grain production, food insecurity, and eventually starvation in many parts of the country between 1959–1961.
+For a number of reasons, including radical agricultural policies, social pressure, economic mismanagement, and coincidental natural disasters, this campaign resulted in declining grain production, food insecurity, and eventually starvation in many parts of the country between 1959 and 1961.
 This famine would eventually be known as the Great Chinese Famine; estimated death tolls range from 15 million to 55 million people.